Page 7.64 ( 4,692)

 --Use FSS to get latest and nearest TFR NOTAMS

---Have pilot review expected clearance where clearance will not meet those expectations.
+--Have pilot review expected clearance where clearance will not meet those

 --Getting lower makes getting slower easier.